p4tat0r/multiping/README.md

 So in the same vein as [FizzBuzzEnterpriseEdition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition), I decided to write this script in as many languages as I could.
 You are welcome to participate, adding the script in a language that's not here.

+## Other things to note

+ - I don't add any external package / library by package manager, but can copy data
+ - I develop under windows, so it's ```ping -n 1```, except for the .sh script